SUGGS: It was getting a bit ridiculous. It was obvious we were going to keep doing this thing, whether it was every couple of years or every year.

 LEE: I cycled back from Mike’s to the hotel through the Vondelpark and when I entered reception, I noticed media bods and brightly-lit umbrellas flashing.
 Curiously I popped my head above the crowd and there, in a comfy chair, holding court, growling on about drug laws and wars and sexual freedom and liberalism, was Uncle Ian.
 He had to focus, then with a shocked second look shouted, ‘What the fuck are you doing here?’
 I said, ‘I’ve come to stalk ya.’
 We went downstairs and I said, ‘We’ve got this song and it’ll be right up your strasse.’
 We met, I told him the story behind it and he said, ‘I love the sound of it, let’s meet back in England.
 What’s it called?’
 When I told him he said, ‘Are you taking the piss?’ cos he was on this revolutionary drug and had to carry this bottle around with him.
 I told him about the song and he asked me to come round to his house to play it when we got back.
 We next met at the man’s house in NW3.
 Basically, he needed a copy of the lyrics and arrangement so that when he went into the studio there was no ‘fucking around’.
 Barso supplied a version he had recorded earlier for him to get the gist of, which I actually gave to Ian in Holland.
-Westside Studios was booked for an 11 a.m. start and there was Woody with Ian and Clive and Alan having a cup of tea and ready to rock out.
-He completed the track within the hour and was whisked off to another engagement.
+Westside Studios was booked for an 11am start and there was me and Woody with Clive and Alan, having a cup of tea and ready to rock out.
+Ian just came in, did vocal tracks within the hour and was whisked off to another engagement.
 When you’re in the business of life, you don’t have too much time to hang around.
 We ended up using most of the first take and bits of the second.
 Bang, bang, bang.
 In and out, a trooper.
 He was that quick, the rest of the band was still in bed by the time he finished.

-SUGGS: There are people you always remember who had an impact before you made it, so we were nervous about meeting him.
-He was uncompromisingly abrasive.
+SUGGS: Unfortunately, I turned up to the studio late and because his time was precious as he was so ill, he’d already done his vocal and gone, so I never got to work with him as such.
+I just remember we were nervous about meeting him because he was uncompromisingly abrasive.
 You could call him a genius, and that’s one of the side effects of being a genius; fuck everybody else if they don’t realise.

 CHRIS: It was brilliant, because he’d been such an influence on us.
 But it was sad, too, because he was obviously so ill.